 Endemism: Definition and implications

-only occurs in that area. higher need for conservation, easier to go extinct. uniqueness
+species that only occurs in one area. higher need for conservation, easier to go extinct. uniqueness. usually island species

 Which US state has the most native species? the fewest native species? the most endemic species? the highest proportion of endemic species?